erikbaas/waypoint_automator/README.md

 ![Untitled ‑ Made with FlexClip](https://user-images.githubusercontent.com/47579794/203335996-97552280-41c3-47cf-8719-d4d7e6908922.gif)

-## How to get that
+## How to get that?

 In this example, only the main script needs to be adjusted.
-But depending on what you want, you might have to make custom utility functions.
+But depending on what you want to achieve, you might have to make custom utility functions.

 When changing parameters, know that the paramaters in the image below: